Introduction

 Single capture

 In single capture mode, the software only takes a single photo and presents the user with the result.
-Whether this is just the picture or a collage with 1 picture depends on the user's project settings.
+Whether this is just the picture or a collage with 1 picture depends on the user’s project settings.
 The user can choose to retake a picture if the result is deemed unflattering.
-The output file is then overwritten by the new picture.
+The system will ask whether they want to keep the old file or not.

 Multi-capture

-After finishing the selection process the users can optionally print or download their collage on the share screen, but also have the option to go back and change their collage.
-This will overwrite the file.
+After finishing the selection process the users can optionally print or download their collage on the share screen.

 Advanced: manual collage mode